-To do this, they need to open an account at a bank that offers a stock trading platform in Turkey.
+Foreigners have the same rights as Turkish citizens to trade on the stock exchange in Turkey.
+To do this, they need to open an account at a bank that offers a stock trading platform.
 Once the account is opened, they can use mobile banking to execute buy and sell orders.
+It is not necessary to have a residence permit in Turkey to trade on the stock exchange.

+Turkey's geopolitical and economic position encourages foreign individuals and companies to invest, establish businesses, and obtain work or residence permits in Turkey.
 Opening a bank account in Turkey provides convenience and speed in financial transactions for foreigners.
 Non-Turkish citizens, both individuals and legal entities, have the right to open a bank account in Turkey just like Turkish citizens.
+However, the procedure for opening a bank account for foreign individuals and foreign legal entities differs.

 To open a bank account in Turkey, foreign individuals need a potential tax number.
 They can obtain this number from any tax office (for individuals, it can be obtained from the interactive tax office) using their passport or residence permit.